zenidith/zenidith/README.md

 📝  &nbsp; I occasionally write articles on [hashnode.](https://kayne.hashnode.dev/)

 🚲  &nbsp; I love cycling on my [Brompton](https://www.brompton.com/).
-I love animals, travelling and cryptocurrency.
+I love animals, travel and am interested in record shopping, baking and cryptocurrency.

 🎧 &nbsp; Here are some DJ sets that I have recorded and uploaded to [Mixcloud.](https://www.mixcloud.com/kaynesheenan/uploads/)